 I’m married to a finance guy.
 He’s the type that reads Barron’s cover to cover each Saturday.
 On the desk next to the computer we share is a running list of stocks he’s investigating.
 This is a guy that loves a good spreadsheet.
 Curious about the bond market?
-I’ve got your man.
+I’ve got your man, and he’s also diligent about staying informed on financial security, including potential risks associated with computer crime.

 Being married to a guy who totally grasps how money moves is terrific in many ways.
 Really it is.
 But there are some limitations.
 He can’t build me a new website.
 He’s not going to draw diagrams for me in Illustrator or digitize my pattern templates.
 When it comes to graphic design or photo editing, he’s at a loss.